Hôtel Crozat

-The Hôtel de Crozat, later the Hôtel de Choiseul, was a Parisian hôtel particulier, constructed in 1704 to the designs of the French architect Jean-Sylvain Cartaud for the rich banker and art collector Pierre Crozat.
+The Hôtel Crozat, later the Hôtel de Choiseul, was a Parisian hôtel particulier, constructed in 1704 to the designs of the French architect Jean-Sylvain Cartaud for the rich banker and art collector Pierre Crozat.
 It was located on the west side of the rue de Richelieu, south of its intersection with the Grand Boulevard (near today's 91 and 93 rue de Richelieu, between the rue d'Amboise and the rue Saint-Marc in the 2nd arrondissement of Paris).
 The Duke of Choiseul acquired the hôtel in 1750.
 It was demolished in 1780, the property subdivided, and a theatre, the Salle Favart, constructed in the former garden.

 Description

 The street facade was of modest width, but the property widened considerably toward the rear.
 A forecourt preceded the entry court with the typical U-shaped plan of flanking wings and a central corps de logis at the western end.
 The house received plentiful light, since it projected into the garden with three exterior facades providing garden views to the north, west, and south.

 The painter Jean-Antoine Watteau, whom Crozat generously supported, created four oval paintings depicting the Seasons for the dining room.
 Charles de La Fosse, who lived in the hôtel as a guest of Crozat's and died there in 1716, painted the vaulted ceiling with La Naissance de Minerve (The Birth of Minerva).
 As Crozat's house guest in 1715–16, the sculptor Pierre Le Gros the Younger decorated the cabinet in the hôtel as well as the chapel in Crozat's magnificent country retreat, the Château de Montmorency.

 The gallery on the west side of the main floor of the corps de logis had mirrors reflecting the garden like the Galerie des Glaces at Versailles.
 A fruit garden ran along the boulevard at the north, and there was a kitchen garden (jardin potager) on the other side of the boulevard, which Crozat at great expense had connected to the formal garden with a subterranean passage.

 Crozat's interest in the arts included music, and he held frequent concerts in his Paris home and in Montmorency.
 The artist Nicolas Lancret created an oil-on-canvas sketch of one of these famous concerts, held around 1720 in the Grande Galerie overlooking the garden.
 The performers included a female singer and ten male musicians, playing harpsichord, bassoon, six violins, double bass, and cello.